mvdbeek/pulsar-relay/QUICKSTART.md

 docker-compose exec valkey valkey-cli XTRIM topic:notifications:stream MAXLEN ~ 10000

 # Trim messages older than 24 hours (requires timestamp-based IDs)
-# This is handled automatically by the proxy based on configuration
+# This is handled automatically by the relay based on configuration
 ```

 ### Configuration